k33bs/HellPad/README.md

 - **Configurable Game Controls** - Customize the stratagem menu key, directional keys (WASD or arrows), and activation mode
 - **Hold or Toggle Mode** - Choose between holding the menu key or tapping once to open
 - **Visual Feedback** - Yellow flash on activation, cyan glow for queued combos
+- **Voice Feedback** - Optional spoken announcements for loadout switches and detected stratagems (configurable voice and volume)
 - **Menu Bar App** - Stays out of your way with floating window option

 ## System Requirements